 The seated position provides a stable base, which allows you to isolate the biceps, brachialis, and forearms more effectively without relying on momentum or excessive body movement.

-Seated hammer curls can help people who have problems with their lower back.
-They reduce the stress on their lower back that might happen when doing standing exercises.
+Seated hammer curls can help people with lower back problems.
+They reduce the stress on the lower back that might happen when doing standing exercises.

 8. Barbell Hammer Curl

-Using a barbell allows you to lift heavier weights compared to dumbbells, which can lead to greater strength and muscle development in the biceps, brachialis, and forearms.
+Barbell allows you to lift heavier weights than dumbbells, leading to greater strength and muscle development in the biceps, brachialis, and forearms.

 - Stand with your feet shoulder-width apart and grasp a hammer barbell with a hammer grip.